 Ground – Labeled GND, these three pins allow you to ground your device.

 Power – The four 5-volt and five 3-volt pins provide power signals to add-ons and other attachments.

 Pulse-width Modulation (PWM) – Eight of the digital pins double as PWM connectors.
 They can simulate analog output signals for such application as dimming LEDs

 Analog Reference (AREF) – Sometimes used to regulate external voltages, but these nine pins are rarely used.

 This connector powers the device and creates the low voltage power for components such as LEDs, sensors, and others.
 You can use the connector with either an AC adapter or a small battery.

 The microcontroller CPU is the heart of the platform.
 It allows the Arduino to execute commands and make decisions based on various inputs and running programs.
-The exact chit will vary between the different Arduino types, but most kits supply Atmel chipsets with various onboard memory.
+The exact chit will vary between the different Arduinos types, but most kits supply Atmel chipsets with various onboard memory.
 Common processor models include: